Fred Goosmann & Co. Mineral Water Cincinnati

 Provenance: Doug Shutler Collection

-Frederick Goosmann was born on August 30, 1817, in Hanover, Germany.
-Like many German immigrants, he immigrated to America and Cincinnati to escape the religious and political turmoil in Germany and to seek a better life with opportunity.
+Frederick Goosmann was born on August 30, 1817, in Hannover, Germany.
+Like many Germans, he immigrated to America and Cincinnati to escape the religious and political turmoil in Germany and to seek a better life with opportunity.
 Between 1840 and 1850, the German population in Cincinnati increased almost tenfold, and in 1860, 30% of Cincinnati’s population was of German stock.

 We first see Frederick Goosmann listed in the 1851-52 Cincinnati City Directory with no occupation.
 He is listed as a clerk in 1853 and a drayman in 1855.

-Goosmann would take the helm in 1856 and 1857 when he takes over the mineral water business of brothers George and John Postel who had been in business for the last ten years at the northeast corner of Lodge Alley and Gano between Walnut and Vine Streets.
-In the Cincinnati City Directory those two years, Goosmann has ‘mineral water factory’ next to his name and the Gano and Lodge address above.
+Goosmann would advance in business in 1856 and 1857 when he took over the mineral water business of brothers George and John Postel who had been in business for the last ten years at the northeast corner of Lodge Alley and Gano between Walnut and Vine Streets.
+In the Cincinnati City Directory those two years, Goosmann had “mineral water factory’ next to his name and the Gano and Lodge address above.
 This would have been the dates our museum bottle was produced.
 His competitors in 1856 were Getker & Born, C. B. Owen & Co., H. & J. Alwes, Hartwell & Baker, A. Ritter, and G. Mulhauser.

-By 1858, Goosmann starts his move to selling liquor as he was listed as Goosmann & Muhle, (Fred.
+By 1858, Goosmann shifts into selling liquor as he was listed as Goosmann & Muhle, (Fred.
 Goosmann & Wm.
 Muhle), vinegar and whiskey, 492 Race, and the 1860 United States Federal Census lists him as a liquor dealer.